Naproxen: Ecological effects

-Naproxen has been found in groundwater and drinking water in concentrations high enough to have adverse effects on invertebrates including fungi, algae, bacteria and fishes.
+Naproxen has been found in groundwater and drinking water in concentrations high enough to have adverse effects on invertebrates, fungi, algae, bacteria and fishes.
 Naproxen is not thoroughly removed by conventional water treatment methods, and its degradation pathways in the environment are limited.
 Some methods more successfully remove naproxen from wastewater, including metal-organic complexes and porous carbon.
 Although the levels are generally low enough to not be acutely toxic, sub-lethal effects may still occur, such as reduced photosynthetic ability.

 Research

 Naproxen may have antiviral activity against influenza.
 In laboratory research, it blocks the RNA-binding groove of the nucleoprotein of the virus, preventing the formation of the ribonucleoprotein complex—thus taking the viral nucleoproteins out of circulation.

 Veterinary use

 Horses

 Naproxen is given by mouth to horses at a dose of 10 mg/kg and has shown to have a wide safety margin (no toxicity when given at three times the recommended dose for 42 days).
 It is more effective for myositis than the commonly used NSAID phenylbutazone, and has shown especially good results for treatment of equine exertional rhabdomyolysis, a disease of muscle breakdown; it is less commonly used for musculoskeletal disease.